General Information

 Stipendium Hungaricum Program

-For candidates supported by the Stipendium Hungaricum Scholarship Program, nomination from the Tempus Public Foundation is also essential.
+For candidates supported by the Stipendium Hungaricum Scholarship Program, a nomination from the Tempus Public Foundation is also essential.
 Details: https://apply.stipendiumhungaricum.hu/

 Note: the SH program asks you to formulate and submit a research plan.
-However, in our Doctoral School, the research topics are initiated by the supervisors, therefore, you must choose a research topic from the list of actual PhD topics.
+However, in our Doctoral School, the research topics are initiated by the supervisors; therefore, you must choose a research topic from the list of actual PhD topics.
 Contact a supervisor of the announced PhD topics to acquire an acceptance letter.
 The admission exam is held after the SH application deadline during the spring semester.

 Erasmus students

-1. send your introductory documents to the Scientific Administration,
+1. Send your introductory documents to the Scientific Administration.

-2. choose a topic from the list of announced PhD topics and contact the supervisor for an acceptance letter.
+2. Choose a topic from the list of announced PhD topics and contact the supervisor for an acceptance letter.

 Frequently Asked Questions